dolthub/docs/content/introduction/what-is-dolt.md

 2 rows in set (0.00 sec)
 ```

-We used Git-like "offline" features to clone a database, and then stood up a server, and connected to it to start performing "online" operations.
+We used Git-like "offline" features to clone a database, stood up a server, and connected to it to start performing "online" operations.
 Let's see how to access Git-like version control features in SQL.

 ## Everything in SQL
 Where possible Dolt's version control features are exposed in SQL.
 That means users can script complex version control workflows into the SQL queries that define data pipelines.